renzmann/adfod/README.md

 ## How to play

-If you've made it this far into the project description, it's likely you are already familiar with terminals, command prompts, and how to run python from them.
+We assume you are already familiar with terminals, command prompts, and how to run python from them.
 Before playing adfod, make sure you have python >= 3.6 installed, and the `python` or `python3` commands are available to you from your prompt.
 I have personally only tested python versions 3.6, 3.7, and 3.8, although it may work